nicolargo/glances/docs/glances-doc.rst

 Memory
 ------

-Glances uses two columns: one for the ``RAM`` and another one for the ``Swap``.
+Glances uses two columns: one for the ``RAM`` and another one for the ``SWAP``.

 .. image:: images/mem.png

-If enough space is available, Glances displays extended informations:
+If enough space is available, Glances displays extended informations for the ``RAM``:

 .. image:: images/mem-wide.png

-With Glances, alerts are only set for on used memory and used swap.
+With Glances, alerts are only set for used memory and swap.

 | If memory is ``<50%``, then status is set to ``"OK"``
 | If memory is ``>50%``, then status is set to ``"CAREFUL"``